-Charles L. Davis II is Assistant Professor of Architectural History and Criticism at the University at Buffalo.
+Charles L. Davis II is associate professor of architectural history and criticism at the University at Buffalo.

 He received his PhD in architecture from the University of Pennsylvania and has an M.Arch and B.P.S. from the University at Buffalo.
 His academic research excavates the role of racial identity and race thinking in architectural history and contemporary design culture.
 His current book project, tentatively entitled “Black By Design: An Interdisciplinary History of Making in Modern America,” recovers the overlooked contributions of black artists and architects in shaping the built environment from the Harlem Renaissance to Black Lives Matter.
 He has published articles and essays in Architectural Research Quarterly, Journal of the Society of Architectural Historians, Harvard Design Magazine, Log, Aggregate, Append-x, and VIA.